-Addressing one of the most pressing issues of the Lebanese Civil War (1975-1990) that is still unresolved almost thirty years later, this book adopts a political, sociological and anthropological approach to look at periods of transition from conflict to peace in Lebanon.
+Addressing one of the most pressing issues of the Lebanese Civil War (1975-1990) that is still unresolved almost 30 years later, this book adopts a political, sociological, and anthropological approach to look at periods of transition from conflict to peace in Lebanon.

 1. Taif: between a peace agreement and a political project

 2. Relatives of the disappeared, a communitas in liminality

 3. The relationship between the state/regime and the communitas

 4. The local external environment and the communitas

 5. The communitas and the global discourse of human rights and transitional justice